mustafataha5/New_Book_store/README.md

 1. User can browse books on the website without LOGIN.
 (Main Page is open to all.
 No login required).
 2. The user can access to the details of the books without log in.
 3. If the user wants to buy or write review, Need to Login/ Sign in/up.
-4. The user can suggest a book to write and he can post also a message, and can be seen by other readers "users" and authors.
+4. The user can suggest a book to write and he can post also a message in the book club to interactive with other users.
-5. User can send a message to our Gmail by writing his name and email.
+5. User can send a Suggustions and Complaints to Admin of the website by writing his name and email.
+6. The user can add a book to his favorite book.
+7.	in the next upgrade of the website, User can search for a book or author by book title or author names or Publish Date or Categories.

 ## Administrative features:
 1. Only admin can add Books.